shashwatsaini/tds-iitm-project1/README.md

-# RAG-Powered Q\&A System with Langchain and Chroma DB
+# RAG-Powered Q\&A System with Langchain and FAISS DB
 ### *For IITM Tools in Data Science - Project 1*

 ## Overview

-This project implements a Retrieval-Augmented Generation (RAG) based question-answering system using **LangChain**, integrated with a **Chroma vector database** for document retrieval and contextual reasoning.
+This project implements a Retrieval-Augmented Generation (RAG) based question-answering system using **LangChain**, integrated with a **FAISS vector database** for document retrieval and contextual reasoning.
 It is tailored for IITM’s Tools in Data Science course, enabling users to query course-related content with high relevance and transparency.

 ---